A geometric integration approach to smooth optimisation: Foundations of the discrete gradient method: Numerical experiments

 \subsection{Setup}

 We use the following time steps for the different methods, unless otherwise specified.
-For the mean value discrete gradient method, we use \(\tau_{\text{MV}} = 2/L\), for the Gonzalez discrete gradient method, we use \(\tau_{\text{G}} = 2/L\), and for the Itoh--Abe methods, we use the coordinate-dependent time steps \(\tau_{\text{IA},i} = \tau_{\text{RIA},i} = 2/L_i\).
+For the mean value discrete gradient method, we use \(\tau_{\text{MV}} = 2/L\), for the Gonzalez discrete gradient method, we use \(\tau_{\text{G}} = 2/L\), and for the Itoh--Abe methods, we use the coordinate-dependent time steps \({\tau_{\text{IA},i} = \tau_{\text{RIA},i} = 2/L_i}\).
 Note that the time steps for the Itoh--Abe discrete gradient method are not the optimal choice suggested in \tabref{tab:time_step}, but were heuristically optimal for the test problems we considered.
+An analysis of coordinate-dependent time step strategies is an open topic for future research.

 In figure captions and legends, the abbreviations \emph{CIA} and \emph{RIA} refer respectively to the (cyclic) Itoh--Abe discrete gradient method and the randomised Itoh--Abe method drawing uniformly from the standard coordinates.
 For the sake of comparison, we define one iterate of the randomised Itoh--Abe methods as \(n\) scalar updates, so that the computational time is comparable to the standard Itoh--Abe discrete gradient method.